Micro Swiss All Metal Hotend Kit

 The next thing is to remove the heat block.
 If you did heat the hotend again to remove the bowden, make sure it has cooled again!

 The Kapton tape should easily pull off.
 Check to see if you have 2 extra bolts securing the heat block to the heatsink.
-Mine were a bit crudded up, but just scrape this away so you can access the bolts. – Remove these.
-You can now unscrew the heat block from the heatsink with a counter clockwise twist.
+Mine was a bit crudded up, but just scrape this away so you can access the bolts. – Remove these.
+You can now unscrew the heat block from the heatsink with a counter-clockwise twist.

 Now we can remove the heater cartridge and thermistor.
 The heater cartridge is held in place by 2 bolts which tighten the heat block to secure it.
 This should easily pull out.
 With the thermistor wires, be very careful with these.
 It is basically 2 wires held together at the end with a glass bead.
 This is what sensors the temperature of the heatblock.
 I wasn’t able to pull mine out easily, so I just got a flame torch and heated the heatblock til it came out.